aio-libs/aiohttp/docs/web_reference.rst

        lingering close is on.
 Use ``0`` for disabling lingering on server channel closing.

-    :param float lingering_timeout: maximum waiting time for more client data to arrive when lingering close is in effect

     You should pass result of the method as *protocol_factory* to :meth:`~asyncio.AbstractEventLoop.create_server`, e.g.::